 At the Arboretum, we regularly test soils to understand their condition and needs, and take measures to improve soil quality based on these evaluations.
 We recently upgraded our composting system, allowing us to efficiently recycle organic byproducts of our horticultural operations.
 Expanded mulched pathways, low-mow areas, and careful use of equipment help us prevent further soil compaction.
 Across the Arboretum, our healthy soils initiatives form the foundation for holistic, sustainable plant care practices.

 To address the health of our soils and revamp our operations for composting green waste, we formed a Soils Advisory Committee in 2016—comprised of soil science experts from neighboring public gardens and universities— and formed partnerships with the US Forest Service and the American Public Gardens Association.

-These endeavors led to an investment in a new composting system and a complete overhaul of our materials recycling facility.
+These endeavors led to an investment in a new composting program and a complete overhaul of our materials recycling facility.
 To augment the organic byproducts of our horticultural operations, we receive beer hops from Turtle Swamp Brewing and coffee grains from Recreo Coffee to provide our compost with nitrogen-rich inputs that would otherwise end up in landfills.

 Compost produced at the Arboretum serves as a soil amendment across our landscape.
 This nitrogen- and carbon-rich material aerates the soil, reduces soil compaction, increases water retention and nutrient cycling, balances pH, and improves microbial diversity.
 Overall, our compost creates healthier soil to help our plants thrive.